Library Board resources

 - Missouri Sunshine Law: Top 10 Things to Know

 - The Missouri State Library, a division of the Missouri Secretary of State’s Office, provides advisory services and federal LSTA grant administration to public, academic, and public school libraries in the state.
-Some of their resources that may be most useful to library trustees include: Missouri Public Library Trustee Manual (2016 edition), Missouri Public Library Standards (2014 edition), and Public Libraries in Missouri Annual Statistical Report (comparable information among more than 150 public library districts in Missouri.
+Some of their resources that may be most useful to library trustees include: Missouri Public Library Trustees Manual (scroll down to view or download,) , Missouri Public Library Standards (2014 edition), and Public Libraries in Missouri Annual Statistical Report (comparable information among more than 150 public library districts in Missouri.
 Covers income, expenditures, service population, tax levy rates, personnel, and library usage data.)

 - Library of Michigan’s Financial Management resource page for libraries.